djnavarro/workbch/README.md

   - `team`: should be a vector of names/nicknames (owner is automatically included)
   - `priority`: numeric
-  - `deadline`: a date
   - `path`: path to the project home directory
   - `urls`: a tibble specifying urls linked to the job
-  - `tasks`: a tibble specifying tasks linked to the job

 When we added the “survival” job earlier, we specified some of these fields but not others.
 There are a numver of functions you can use to